 At the Dallaire Drug Information Center (DIC), you'll receive hands-on training while gaining expertise in the delivery of drug information.
 Used by both students and area practitioners, this on-campus site also serves as a rotation site for fourth-year Pharm.D. candidates.
 The DIC provides drug information services to Maine health care professionals and is staffed by a specially trained faculty member.

-The College of Pharmacy has two residency programs: the PGY-1 Community Pharmacy Residency Program and the Residency Teaching Certificate Program.
+The School of Pharmacy has two residency programs: the PGY-1 Community Pharmacy Residency Program and the Residency Teaching Certificate Program.
 The PGY-1 Community Pharmacy Residency Program provides residents with the advanced clinical knowledge, teaching skills and leadership training to be a successful community-based pharmacist.
 In the Residency Teaching Certificate Program, pharmacy residents across northern New England are immersed in academic pharmacy and experiential teaching methods.